Alexander Zhukov (businessman): Family

-Zhukov was previously married to Russian-Jewish molecular biologist Yelena Zhukova.
-He has one daughter, Darya "Dasha" Zhukova, and two sons: Mikhail Zhukov and Boris Zhukov.
+Zhukov met his first wife while both were students in Moscow and was married for three years until 1984 to a member of the Moscow intelligentsia, the Russian-Jewish molecular biologist Yelena Zhukova (born 1957 or 1958), who emigrated to the United States in 1991 only two months before the collapse of the Soviet Union and, in 2024, remarried to media mogul Rupert Murdoch.
+He has one daughter, Darya "Dasha" Zhukova (born 1981), and two sons: Mikhail Zhukov and Boris Zhukov.
 Through his daughter Dasha, who was married to oil oligarch Roman Abramovich, he has a grandson, Aaron Abramovich (born 2009), and a granddaughter, Leah Abramovich (born 2013).

-In March 2021 his third grandson, Philip Stavros Niarchos, was born after his daughter's wedding to Stavros Niarchos II, the grandson of a Greek shipping tycoon.
+In March 2021 his third grandchild, Philip Stavros Niarchos, was born after his daughter's wedding to Stavros Niarchos II, the grandson of a Greek shipping tycoon and son of Philip Niarchos.